adki/BmpHandle/README.md

 It will be staight forward to use the API, refer to 'src/main_bmp.c' or 'src/main_gray.c'.

+## License
+This is licensed with the 3-clause BSD license to make the library useful in open and closed source products independent of their licensing scheme.

 # Basic steps of calling API will be

 0) image_info_t im;